-MC-3T3-E1 Osteoblasts (ATCC CRL-2593) were maintained on a regular feeding regime with Medium 199 Media (w/Earl's balanced salts and L-glutamine) or Minimum Essential Medium (MEM) Alpha Media (w/L-glutamine, ribonucleosides, and deoxyribonucleosides), respectively, both supplemented with 10% fetal bovine serum (FBS) in a cell culture incubator at $37^{\circ}C/5\%CO_2/95\%$ air atmosphere.
+MC-3T3-E1 Osteoblasts (ATCC CRL-2593) were maintained on a regular feeding regime with Medium 199 Media (w/Earl's balanced salts and L-glutamine) or Minimum Essential Medium (MEM) Alpha Media (w/L-glutamine, ribonucleosides, and deoxyribonucleosides), respectively, both supplemented with 10% fetal bovine serum (FBS) in a cell culture incubator at 37°C/5%CO2/95%air atmosphere.
 Cells were seeded into 96-well plates at a density of 10^4 cells/well and incubated for 24 hrs.
 Liquid extracts were used for testing (n=9) for each composition, and heat treatment regime after 1-, 7- and 14-days incubation in SBF.
-Cytocompatibility was tested using the methyl thiazolyl tetrazolium (MTT) assay.
-10 μL of MTT reagent was added to each well and incubated for 4 hours ($37^{\circ}C/5\%CO_2$).
-After incubation each well was aspirated and $100 \ \mu$ L of MTT solubilization solution (10% Triton X-100 in acidic (0.1M HCl, Isopropanol) was added, and mixed by gently pipetting at half the well volume ($50 \ \mu$ L).
-Once the crystals were fully dissolved, the absorbance was measured at 570 nm using a μ Quant Microplate Spectrophotometer (Bio-tek Instruments Inc., VT, USA).
-Media wells with the SUPDI was assumed to represent 100% viability to normalize the readings.
+Cytocompatibility was tested using the methyl thiazolyl tetrazolium (MTT) assay. $10~\mu$ L of MTT reagent was added to each well and incubated for 4 hours (37°C/5%CO2).
+After incubation each well was aspirated and $100~\mu$ L of MTT solubilization solution (10% Triton X-100 in acidic (0.1M HCl, Isopropanol) was added, and mixed by gently pipetting at half the well volume ($50~\mu$ L).
+Once the crystals were fully dissolved, the absorbance was measured at 570~nm using a μ Quant Microplate Spectrophotometer (Bio-tek Instruments Inc., VT, USA).
+Media wells with the SUPDI water control samples were used to determine the background effect and a control cell population was assumed to represent 100% viability to normalize the readings.